School / Prep

 Professional integration

-Median starting salary (without bonus): €35,000 gross per year
+Median salary (excluding bonuses) upon hiring: €35,000 gross per annum

-Examples of jobs:
+Examples of positions:

-- Production engineer
+- Production Engineer

-- Engineer Project Manager
+- Project Manager Engineer

 - Quality Engineer

-- Health, Safety and Environment Engineer
+- Health, Safety, and Environment Engineer

 - Scheduling Engineer